Cozy Peach Kitchen

 Mango Avocado Salsa

-• Dice avocado, mango, and tomatoes into half inch cubes.
+• Dice avocado, mango, and tomatoes into half inch pieces.
 Stir together in a small bowl.
 Sprinkle with salt, black pepper and lime juice.
 Cover and refrigerate until ready to use.

 BBQ Pulled Jackfruit